What to Do (& Not Do) When Your Car Overheats

 2. DON'T KEEP DRIVING.

-If your engine is overheating but still running, you're not doing it any favors by staying on the road.
-Sure, you may be able to get to your destination before it gives out entirely, but you may cause significant (and costly) damage by pushing your engine too far.
+Sure, you may be able to get to your destination before it gives out entirely, but pushing your engine too far may cause significant (and costly) damage.

 3. DON’T OPEN THE HOOD IMMEDIATELY.